 Look at the following screenshot.
 It will give you a clear idea.

-As you can see, we have entered the LINEST function in Cell E5.
+As you can see, we have entered the LINEST function in cell E5.
 As this is an array formula, our function has brackets.
 Here, we got two values including Slope(m) and Intercept(b).

-4 Practical-life Examples of LINEST Function
+LINEST Function: 4 Practical-life Examples

 In the following sections, we will provide you with four suitable and useful examples that will clear your idea about this function.
 We recommend you learn and practice all these examples to enrich your Excel knowledge.